Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Non-standard Bose-Hubbard model

 \subsection{Non-standard terms}

 In our experiment, the lattice depth is as low as $2.9 E_{rS}$ along the $x$ direction.
 For such a shallow optical lattice, the Wannier functions are wider to cover neighbouring sites.
 The contributions of nearest-neighbour interactions and next-nearest-neighbour processes are not negligible.
 The NSBHM \cite{Dutta2015} includes these terms in addition to $J$ and $U$, as given in Eq. \ref{equ:NBHM}.
+Those expressions are listed as follows. \begin{widetext}

+\end{widetext} where $g=4\pi \hbar^2 a/m$ is the contact interaction strength, $a$ is the scattering length and $i$ is the index of the lattice sites along $x$ direction.
+Note that in our case, the Wannier functions along three axes vary and we only show the terms along $x$ direction as an example.

 Fig. \ref{NSBH}(a) illustrates all contributing processes in this model.
 Here, $U_2$ is the nearest-neighbour interaction, $T$ is the density-induced tunnelling, $P$ is the pair tunnelling, and $J_2$ denotes the next-nearest-neighbour tunnelling.